DNACENSolutions/dnac_ansible_workflows/workflows/accesspoints_configuration_provisioning/README.md

     Reboot and Update Management: Easily reboot individual or multiple APs and update configurations through Catalyst Center with logging for audits and compliance.
 ## I. Overview.
 ### 1. Wireless Accesspoint Configuration Overview.
  - The access point management workflow in Cisco Catalyst Center focuses on provisioning, configuring, and managing access points.
 These tasks include creating access points, rebooting them, and performing factory resets.
-The cisco.dnac.accesspoint_workflow_manager module is designed to automate these processes, ensuring consistency and reducing manual effort.
+The cisco.catalyst_center.accesspoint_workflow_manager module is designed to automate these processes, ensuring consistency and reducing manual effort.
  - By leveraging this module, network administrators can efficiently manage access points, reducing manual effort and improving consistency across the network.

 ### 3. Detailed Input Specification.